chandlergibbons/SQLAlchemy-Surfs-Up-Project/README.md

 I then went back to my Jupyter notebook and with Pandas preformed a Temperature Analysis on the stations in Hawaii.

+1. To Do this I first converted the date column format from string to datetime, set the date column as the DataFrame index, and droped the date column.

+2. Next Step in my temperature analysis of Hawaii weather stations was to identify the average temperature in June and December at all stations across all available years in the dataset.
+The obpjective here was to discover if there is a meaningful difference between the temperature in June and December.